Language Arts/Social Science

 This program is integrated through an interdisciplinary team approach in which the skills and content of both curricula complement each other.
 A Language Arts/Social Science team of teachers works closely with students to achieve continuity and build a base of skills that will prepare students for mainstream ELA/History coursework.
 The purpose of this program is to provide Limited English Proficient students, who are at the emerging and expanding levels of proficiency, with access to the core ELA and History curricula with substantial to moderate language support.
 Through frequent assessment, scaffolded assignments, and multi modal learning models students receive individualized instruction within a small group setting.

-Instruction is divided into two classes as follows:
+Instruction is divided into three classes as follows:

 In Middle School Math 7, instructional time focuses on several integral concepts.
 Students learn how to analyze proportional relationships and how to use these relationships to solve real-world and mathematical problems.
 Students apply and extend their previous understandings of operations with fractions to add, subtract, multiply, and divide rational numbers.
 They utilize properties of operations to generate equivalent expressions.
 Students extend their knowledge of solving real-life and mathematical problems using numerical and algebraic expressions and equations.
 They learn to draw, construct and describe geometrical figures and describe the relationships between them.
 Students build on their prior experience of solving real-life and mathematical problems utilizing angle measure, area, surface area, and volume.
 Students also utilize random sampling to draw inferences about a population and draw informal comparative inferences about two populations.